Rey Vargas: Vargas vs. Negrete

 Vargas made his second title defense against the WBC–NABF bantamweight champion Oscar Negrete, who moved up a weight class in order to challenge Vargas.
 The bout was scheduled as to co-main event to the Miguel Cotto and Sadam Ali WBO super welterweight title fight.
 It took place at the Madison Square Garden in New York City on 2 December 2017 and was broadcast by Showtime.
 On 24 November, Vargas' head trainer Ignacio Beristáin revealed it would be their last fight together, as they agreed to part ways afterwards.
 Vargas won the fight by a wide unanimous decision.
 Two of the judges scored the fight 119–109 for him, while the third judge scored it 120–108 in his favor.
 Vargas was cut above each eye, with one cut happening due to an accidental headbutt in the seventh round, while the second cut came about for the same reason in the eight round.

 Vargas vs. Hovhannisyan

-Vargas made his second title defense against the twice-defeated Azat Hovhannisyan on 12 May 2018, at the Turning Stone Resort Casino in Verona, New York.
+Vargas made his third title defense against the twice-defeated Azat Hovhannisyan on 12 May 2018, at the Turning Stone Resort Casino in Verona, New York.
 Hovhannisyan was ranked #9 by the WBC at super bantamweight.
 The fight was booked as the co-main event of a WBO super welterweight title fight, same as his previous defense, between Sadam Ali and Jaime Munguia.
 He won the fight by unanimous decision, with scores of 116–112, 118–110 and 117–111.
 Vargas was once again cut by headbutts, once in the eight and once in the twelfth round.